 ll require 15 hours.
 After nineteen weeks, then you will increase the amount of light exposure to ½ hour per day per week.
 The best time for light is between 430 am to 930 pm.
 Although you can use a 60-watt bulb to achieve your light goals, natural light is the best when at all possible.

 If you have done your job as a loving and attentive flock keeper, you can expect your pullet chickens to start the journey into their egg-laying life at around 16 to 24 weeks.

 They will require a change in their feeding at this stage, as extra nutrition will be required.
 For those pullets between the ages of 18-30 weeks, you will need to offer a layer ration that contains an 18 percent rating.

 If you’re hoping to raise chickens for eggs, then the egg production will vary based on the chicken breed you choose.

 Pros And Cons Of Purchasing Pullets

 If you are not planning on hatching your own chickens, having a rooster is not a necessity.
-If your goal is only to have eggs to sell or eat, then pullets are the way to go.
+If your goal is only to have your chickens laying eggs for you to sell or eat, then pullets are the way to go.
 This choice means you need to figure out how many pullets you will expect to need and not have the extra expense to purchase and feed any possible cockerels.